The only language coach that translates online language learning.

 Accessibility

-I make education as accessible as possible: educational content available to all levels of income (from free +), all consumption styles (audio, video, transcripts, worksheets & slides), & all disability needs.
+I make education as accessible as possible: content available to all levels of income (from free +) and consumption styles (audio, video, transcripts, worksheets & slides).
+You should be able to learn no matter how your brain works.

 3